Acklio/schc-over-lorawan/draft-petrov-lpwan-ipv6-schc-over-lorawan.md

 ## Device classes (A, B, C) and interactions

-The LoRaWAN MAC layer supports 3 classes of devices named A,B and C.
+The LoRaWAN MAC layer supports 3 classes of devices named A, B and C.
 All devices implement the classA, some devices implement classA+B or class A+C. ClassB and classC are mutually exclusive.